Having more fun than a human being should be allowed to have, Rush Limbaugh.

 The Supreme Court case, the Burlow case on these subsidies, it is clear the Republican Party is worried sick they might win this.

-Yeah, I meant to say it that they're worried sick they might win this, because a Republican so-called victory would declare Obama's federal subsidies illegal, which would mean they go away.
+Yeah, I meant to say it that they're worried sick they might win this because a Republican so-called victory would declare Obama's federal subsidies illegal, which would mean they go away.

-It wouldn't mean people have to repay the money, although it could, depending on how thoroughly people wanted to interpret it, but it does mean the subsidies would stop.
+It wouldn't mean people have to repay the money, although it could, depending on how thoroughly people wanted to interpret it.

-And that's for the Republican.
+And that's for the Republicans.

-Oh no, we're gonna hate us again.
+Oh, no, we're going to hate us again.

-Why did we ever try to win it?
+Why did we ever try to win?

 And I think there's a lot of Republicans who have simply in their minds, you know what?

-This talk about repeating Obamacare is BS.
+This talk about repealing Obamacare is BS.

-We're never gonna do it.
+We're never going to do it.

 It's the law of the land.

-We got to turn it into something at least workable that we can support, because there's nothing we can do, but I think that's the prevailing opinion in the Republican establishment.
+We've got to turn it into something at least workable that we can support because there's nothing we can do.

 Do not doubt me on this.

-I think all this talk about repealing Obamacare was electioneer talk, and it was designed to get you thinking they meant it.
+I think all this talk about repealing Obamacare was electioneer talk and it was designed to get you thinking they meant it.

 And maybe at some point in the campaign they did.